 Campanile di San Marco - originally built as a lighthouse to assist navigation in the lagoon, visitors can be brought by elevator to the top of St. Mark's Campanile or bell tower to enjoy incredible views of Venice, the lagoon and the Alps.

-For Venice, Italy hotel rates begin your search here.
+Begin your search here for more information on Venice hotels.
 To receive more Venice, Italy information or to read more about Venice, Italy attractions visit the Venice, Italy city site at http://www.venicegov.com/.